alanchn31/aws_ml_specialty_notes/README.md

-# AWS Certified Machine Learning Specialty 2022 Notes
+# AWS Certified Machine Learning Specialty Notes

-This repo contains the notes I have taken in preparation for the AWS Machine Learning Specialty Certification 2022.
+This repo contains the notes I have taken in preparation for the AWS Machine Learning Specialty Certification.
 My preparations are still ongoing hence this repo will be updated along the way

 4 main modules in the exam: